sayandev/deep-reinforcement-learning/p3_collab-compet/Report.md

 #### Result

-The DDPG agent took 102 Episodes to achieve the average rewards of 30.13 in approximately 1 hour 45 minutes.
+The DDPG agent took 564 Episodes to achieve the average max rewards of 0.5 score in approximately 45 minutes using the GPU instance provided in the Udacity course workspace.
+As ecident in the plot scores fluctuate withon 300 and 500 episode however the average Max score increses gradually.
+Once the agent adapted the new technique the score increased significatnty after 500 episodes and achieve the goal quickly.
 ![Score][image2]

 In the screenshot of the trained DDPG agents we can see thay are pretty well in tracing the moving target location for all 20 arms.